-Join Todd Perkins for an in-depth discussion in this video Understanding class structure for this app, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Understanding class structure for this app, part of iOS App Development: Apple iCloud API (2013).

 Before we start running the code for our app, I wanted to go over the basic classes and files that we're going to be working with, so you have an idea about how the app is organized before you create it.
 This is actually the finished version of the app, and for those of you who have access to the Exercise Files, I didn't provide files for this movie, because I just want you to watch and just look on the screen here.
 And I'm at MainStoryboard.storyboard, and this application is a storyboard application that's based on the master detail template.

 And so it's going to be a note-taking app, and in a storyboard you will see that there is a Master view with a table view in it called Notes, and then the detail view has the text in it.
 So you create a note by clicking the plus button, the View with the Table view, and then you click on the note, and you see the note in a single Note view page.
 All the data is managed in the data class, and there are constant values in Constants.h.
 The data class has a number of methods that allow you to manipulate the data that's stored inside of an NSMutableDictionary.

 Again the MasterViewController controls the Main View, which has the table view, and the DetailViewController controls the view when you're looking at a single Note.
 The finished application will allow you to create notes by clicking the plus button.
 After you create a note you can go back and see that the note is saved.
 You can click on the note to see and edit it.